thexant/TheQuietEnd/LoreFiction/Basic Lore/Colonies.md

 **Structure and Environment**

-• Colonies are almost always **enclosed**, industrial, and highly functional—prioritizing longevity and utility over comfort.
+• Colonies are almost always **enclosed**, industrial, and highly functional-prioritizing longevity and utility over comfort.

 • Most are built into **hardened structures** on planetary surfaces, inside asteroids, or within artificial stations.
 Windows are rare, aesthetics rarer.

 • Life is **cramped and resource-regulated**.
 Colonies rely on strict maintenance cycles, rationed supplies, and relentless work routines to stay viable.

-• Atmospheric and gravity systems vary—some use planetary conditions, others rely on artificial life support.
+• Atmospheric and gravity systems vary; some use planetary conditions, others rely on artificial life support.

 **Population and Culture**